 Discover new market areas that aren’t covered by any competitors.

 There are loads of reasons any business should be doing a competitive analysis.
 Perhaps the best reason of all is to simply know what you’re up against.

 Truthfully, all businesses should be conducting competitive analyses.
 As long as you have competition, you have a use for competitive analysis.

-Depending on the industry, a competitive analysis can be very different.
+Depending on the industry, an analysis can be very different.
 For this example, we’re going to use a generic SaaS.
 There are a few things that you could easily track in order to have the upper hand: